Pope Sixtus V

 As Pope, he energetically rooted out corruption and lawlessness across Rome, and launched a far-sighted rebuilding programme that continues to provoke controversy, as it involved the destruction of antiquities.
-The cost of these works was met by heavy taxation that caused much suffering.
-His foreign policy was regarded as over-ambitious, and he excommunicated both Queen Elizabeth I of England and King Henry IV of France.
+The cost of these works was met by heavy taxation which caused much suffering.
+His foreign policy was regarded as over-ambitious; he excommunicated King Henry IV of France and renewed the excommunication of Queen Elizabeth I of England.
 He is recognized as a significant figure of the Counter-Reformation.
 He is the most recent pope to date to take on the pontifical name "Sixtus".

 Early life

 Felice Piergentile was born on 13 December 1521 at Grottammare, in the Papal States, to Francesco Piergentile (also known as Peretto di Montalto, from the city of origin Montalto delle Marche), and Mariana da Frontillo.
-His father had taken refuge in Grottammare to escape the oppression of the Duke of Urbino, finding there a job as a gardener.
-Felice later adopted Peretti as his family name in 1551, and as a cardinal was known as "Cardinal Montalto" (to reflect his affection to his homeland).
+His father had taken refuge in Grottammare to escape the oppression of the duke of Urbino, finding there a job as a gardener.
+Sixtus was the last pope from such a poor background until Pius X was elected in 1903.

+Felice later adopted Peretti as his family name in 1551, and as a cardinal was known as "Cardinal Montalto" (to reflect his affection for his homeland).

 Franciscan

-At the age of 9 years old, Felice came back in Montalto to join his uncle in the Franciscan Convent of San Francesco delle Fratte.
-At the age of 12 he was initiated as a novice of the Franciscan Order, assuming the name of Fra Felice (Friar Felix) in 1535, maintaining his birth name.
+At the age of 9 years, Felice returned to Montalto to join his uncle in the Franciscan Convent of San Francesco delle Fratte.
+At the age of 12, he was initiated as a novice of the Franciscan Order, assuming the name of Fra Felice (Friar Felix) in 1535, maintaining his birth name.
 From this year, he started philosophical and theological studies, moving between different convents of the Order.
 He finally completed his studies in the Franciscan Magna Domus of Bologna on September 1544.
-He had three years earlier already been ordained as a deacon.
+Three years earlier he had been ordained as a deacon.

-About 1552 he was noticed by Cardinal Rodolfo Pio da Carpi, Protector of the Franciscan order, Cardinal Ghislieri (later Pope Pius V) and Cardinal Caraffa (later Pope Paul IV), and from that time his advancement was assured.
+About 1552 he was noticed by Cardinal Rodolfo Pio da Carpi, Protector of the Franciscan order, Cardinal Ghislieri (later Pope Pius V) and Cardinal Carafa (later Pope Paul IV), and from that time his advancement was assured.
 He was sent to Venice as inquisitor general of the Venetian Holy Inquisition, but was so severe and conducted matters in such a high-handed manner that he became embroiled in quarrels.
 In 1560, the Venetian government asked for his recall.

-After a brief term as procurator of his order, he was attached in 1565 to the papal legation to Spain headed by Cardinal Ugo Boncampagni (later Pope Gregory XIII) which was sent to investigate a charge of heresy levelled against Bartolomé Carranza, Archbishop of Toledo.
-The violent dislike which Peretti conceived for Boncampagni had a marked influence upon his subsequent actions.
-He hurried back to Rome upon the accession of Pius V, who made him apostolic vicar of his order, and, later (1570), cardinal.
+After a brief term as procurator of his order, he was attached in 1565 to the papal legation to Spain headed by Cardinal Ugo Boncompagni (later Pope Gregory XIII) which was sent to investigate a charge of heresy levelled against Bartolomé Carranza, Archbishop of Toledo.
+The violent dislike which Peretti conceived for Boncompagni had a marked influence on his subsequent actions.
+He hurried back to Rome upon the accession of Pius V, who made him apostolic vicar of his order and then, in 1570, cardinal.